nielsenjared/nielsenjared.github.io/content/blog/get-job-economy/index.md

 * Link to your portfolio

 Perhaps, most importantly, commit!
-Keep that chart in the green.
+Keep that chart in the green.🟩 🟩 🟩 🟩 🟩 🟩 🟩

 #### Twitter

 Some employers may ask for your Twitter handle.
 You are not obligated to provide any social media accounts (including LinkedIn, if you consider that social media).
-But if you're concerned a potential employer might find you anyway, now is the time to start deleting embarrassing posts and cleaning up your public image.
+But if you're concerned a potential employer might find you anyway, now is the time to start deleting embarrassing posts.

 Here’s a personal example: I was researching an applicant, an internal referral, for a role and I found his Twitter profile.
-It listed a few accomplishment and stated that "My pronouns are Ace / Dude / Champ".
+It listed a few accomplishments and stated something simliar to "My pronouns are Ace / Buddy / Champ".
 This was a red flag for me as he went out of his way to make this public (at the time of this writing Twitter doesn’t require pronouns) and it signaled an insensitivity to difference.
 The last thing the tech industry needs is another white man who is unwilling to adapt.
 With more qualified candidates in the queue, it was easy to pass on this applicant as I was looking for someone with both hard _and_ soft skills.

 Don’t be this guy.

 For more than one reason.

-## 3. An Application A Day Keeps Unemployment Away
+## 3. An application a day keeps unemployment away

 The job hunt sucks.
 It’s stressful.
 It’s draining.
 It’s demoralizing.
 You’ll invest significant time and effort in an application only to receive an automated rejection email.
 You might even get into the interview pipeline only to receive that same automated rejection, as if you’re not human!
 If your skin isn’t as thick as _The Art of Computer Programming_, you’ll need a strategy to buffer yourself.
 Try the following strategies: